Bio-Inspired Event-Based Visual Servoing for Ground Robots: Experiments and Simulations

 To validate the theoretical estimators derived in Section \ref{sec:event_camera_model_and_event_processing}, a dual-pattern stimulus was presented to the event camera, as illustrated in Figure~\ref{fig:pattern_and_event_camera_snapshot}.
 The stimulus comprises a quadratic intensity profile in the upper region and a linear profile in the lower region of the display.
 By defining two spatially distinct kernels, $\mathcal{K}_1$ and $\mathcal{K}_2$, corresponding to these regions, the net event count within $\mathcal{K}_1$ provides an estimate of the position-velocity product, $x(t)\dot{x}(t)$, while the net count within $\mathcal{K}_2$ independently estimates the instantaneous velocity, $\dot{x}(t)$.

-To determine the lumped constants for the estimators $M_{\mathrm{Quadratic}}$ and $M_{\mathrm{Linear}}$ defined in \eqref{eq:M_Quadratic} and \eqref{eq:M_linear}, where the lumped constants correspond to $C_q \Delta t$ and $C_l \Delta t$, respectively, we employed a data-driven approach.
-These parameters were identified by minimizing the least-squares error between the measured net event counts and the corresponding kinematic states: the position-velocity product $x(t)\dot{x}(t)$ for the quadratic profile and instantaneous velocity $\dot{x}(t)$ for the linear profile.
+To determine the lumped constants for the estimators $M_{\mathrm{Quadratic}}$ and $M_{\mathrm{Linear}}$ defined in \eqref{eq:M_Quadratic} and \eqref{eq:M_linear}, where the lumped constants correspond to $\alpha_q:=C_q \Delta t$ and $\alpha_l:=C_l \Delta t$, respectively, we employed a data-driven approach.
+Specifically, we model the net event counts as $N_{\mathrm{net}}^{(q)}(t) \approx \alpha_q\, x(t)\dot{x}(t)$ and $N_{\mathrm{net}}^{(l)}(t) \approx \alpha_l\, \dot{x}(t)$, and identify the constants by minimizing the mean squared error over synchronized time-series data.
+A median filter is applied to suppress spurious spikes, and the resulting one-parameter least-squares problems are solved via numerical optimization.
 Figure~\ref{fig:net_event_count_estimator_results} illustrates the resulting estimates alongside their ground-truth values and the theoretical error bounds in \eqref{eq:net_event_estimator}.
 In this experiment, the robot executed a stochastic oscillatory motion to evaluate estimator performance across a broad operational envelope.
 During each forward and backward phase, the maximum velocity and target position were randomized.
 This approach ensures that the net event count estimators are validated against a diverse range of kinematic profiles.